|Centrip Editorial Board

 From there it goes through quality control checks (for shape, contamination and so on), branding with the correct consume-by date, boxing and finally delivery.

 The “baking” factory works in a similar way, and (because it is located in an older building, according to Goto-san) is one of the few places besides the cafeteria to have windows.

-This part of the tour saw us trying our hand at putting eyes on one of the company’s products, the “Frog Manju” – a type of small bun – baked to resemble a frog.
+This part of the tour saw us trying our hand at putting eyes on one of the company’s products, the “Kaeru (frog) Manju” – a type of small bun – baked to resemble a frog.
 We were then allowed to keep and eat our handiwork; the taste was pleasantly mild yet subtle, not overpowering but definitely possessed of taste and flavour.

 Throughout the tour, the workers were very friendly and hospitable, yet it was clear that they were also working with great diligence.

 We would like to express our thanks to Goto-san and everyone at the company for a very interesting and informative experience.
-If you want to try something that is both tasty and says “Nagoya”, why not try some of Aoyagi’s Uiro?
+If you want to try something that is both tasty and says “Nagoya”, why not try some of Aoyagi’s Uirou?